bluesam1/AI-Math-Tutor/docs/architecture.md

 // tests/fixtures/problems/algebra.fixtures.ts
 export const algebraProblems = {
   linearEquation: {
-    text: "Solve 2x + 5 = 13",
+    text: 'Solve 2x + 5 = 13',
-    type: "algebra",
+    type: 'algebra',
+    expectedSteps: [
-    expectedSteps: ["What are we trying to find?", "What operations do we need to undo?", "What should we do first?"], },
+      'What are we trying to find?',
+      'What operations do we need to undo?',
+      'What should we do first?',
+    ],
+  },
   // ... more algebra problems
 };